Strathclyde science student looking through microscope

 The module you will study depends on what subject you are planning to study at Strathclyde.

-The main aim of this course is to equip the students with essential programming skills for their chosen Masters degree in science and engineering at the University of Strathclyde.
-It uses the programming system and language called MATLAB.
-It is designed to give students a basic understanding of MATLAB, including popular toolboxes.
-MATLAB is a powerful language used by Computer Scientists, Engineers, and Mathematicians for applications such as image processing and signal analysis.
-These skills are useful in sciences like Biology, Chemistry, and Physics.
-This module also introduces students to appropriate mathematical methods for scientists and engineers and explores their application using MATLAB.
+The main aim of this course is to equip students with essential programming skills for their chosen postgraduate degree in an engineering discipline at the University of Strathclyde, using the programming language and numeric computing environment MATLAB.
+The module is designed to give students a basic understanding of MATLAB, including popular toolboxes.
+MATLAB is a powerful language used by computer scientists, engineers and mathematicians for applications such as image processing and signal analysis.
+This module also introduces students to appropriate mathematical methods for engineers and explores their application using MATLAB.

-This is a core module for all students studying Biology, Chemistry, Physics, or any combination of the above.
-The main aim of this module is to strengthen provision relating to practical and communication skills necessary for undergraduate study.
-Acquisition of these skills will form the building blocks of students’ ability to demonstrate their knowledge and skills as they progress through the programme and onto the next level of postgraduate study.
+This is a core module for all science students pursuing their postgraduate degrees at the University of Strathclyde.
+The main aim of this module is to strengthen provision relating to practical and communication skills necessary for postgraduate study in science.
+Acquisition of these skills will form the building blocks of students’ competence in the lab skills and level of scientific communication required at postgraduate level.

 Degree progression